-The Addictions Medicine Program offers fast access to medication assisted therapy for substance use disorders.
-Supports as well as case management services and assistance in accessing treatment programs are also offered.
+The Addictions Medicine Program offers rapid access to medically assisted therapy for substance use disorders.
+Supports, as well as case management services and assistance in accessing treatment programs, are also offered.
 The Addictions Medicine Program Team provides a safe space where people can get help.
-Our philosophy for treatment and care starts with a healing environment that includes being person-centered, trauma informed and without judgement.
+Our philosophy for treatment and care starts with a healing environment that includes being person-centred, trauma-informed and without judgement.

 Needle Syringe Program

-In collaboration with the North Bay Parry Sound District Health Unit, the Alliance Centre offers evidenced based harm reduction initiatives through a needle exchange program to residents of the Municipality of West Nipissing.
+In collaboration with the North Bay Parry Sound District Health Unit, the Alliance Centre offers an evidenced based harm reduction initiative through a needle exchange program.

 Intensive Case Management Program

 The Walk-In Clinic is a service offered to individuals who would like to seek assistance but may not be ready to engage in formal mental health and or substance abuse services.
-Walk-In Clinic is available to individuals 16 years of age and older.
+The Walk-In Clinic is available to individuals 16 years of age and older.
 Walk-ins will meet with a clinician for a single session (approximately one hour) to address a mental health or substance abuse concern.

 Community Wellness Program

 The Community Wellness Program delivers workshops aimed at enhancing mental, emotional and physical wellness.
 Workshops offered are as follows:

-- Relationships: This group looks at learning about different types of relationships, new skills for effective communication and to identify and replace unrealistic expectations.
+- Relationships: This workshop focuses on learning about different types of relationships, new skills for effective communication and to identify and replace unrealistic expectations.

-- Wellness: The wellness group stresses balance in all parts of one’s life.
+- Wellness: The wellness workshop stresses balance in all parts of one’s life.
 Participants learn the fundamental principles of attaining good mental, emotional and physical health.

-- Anxiety: The focus is on education regarding anxiety, its symptoms and causes, as well as positive coping strategies.
+- Anxiety: The focus of this workshop is education regarding anxiety, its symptoms and causes, as well as how to establish positive coping strategies.

-- Mood Disorders: This is a “self-help” group focusing on the establishment of positive coping strategies and the development of a Wellness Recovery Action Plan.
+- Mood Disorders: This is a “self-help” workshop focusing on the establishment of positive coping strategies and the development of a Wellness Recovery Action Plan.

-- Self-Esteem: This group looks at learning to discover our true selves by becoming more aware of our inner critic and discovering our strengths.
+- Self-Esteem: This workshop focuses on learning to discover our true selves by becoming more aware of our inner critic and discovering our strengths.

-- Anger Management: Learn to identify anger and healthier ways to deal with conflict, resentment and other negative feelings.
+- Anger Management: Learning to identify anger and healthier ways to deal with conflict, resentment and other negative feelings.